lavarius/REST-APIs-with-Flask-and-Python/README.md

 # REST APIS with Flask and Python Project Extended with Docker

-This base of this project started from Teclado's Jose Salvetierra's course, and I have made modifications to run docker-compose locally and test endpoints and get familiar with the CRUD operations of APIs.
+This base of this project started from Teclado's Jose Salvatierra's course, and I have made modifications to run docker-compose locally and test endpoints and get familiar with the CRUD operations of APIs.

 Render was used for deploying the Flask app on a Web Service and using a Redis server.